Marie Elizabeth Hayes

-Marie E. Hayes, a native of Raheny, Ireland, one of few early female medical graduates from Ireland in 1904, became a medical missionary and chief of Rewari Hospital in India part of the Cambridge Mission to Delhi.
+Marie E. Hayes (17 May 1874 – 3 January 1908), a native of Raheny, Ireland, one of few early female medical graduates from Ireland in 1904, became a medical missionary and chief of Rewari Hospital in India, part of the Cambridge Mission to Delhi.
 Hayes died unexpectedly from a pneumonia in 1908.
 Known for her work, passion, and character, a ward was built in her name in St Stephen's Hospital, Delhi.

 Early life

-Marie Elizabeth Hayes was born on May 17, 1874 in Glebe House, Raheny, Dublin, Ireland.
-She was the oldest daughter of Reverend Canon F.C.
-Hayes and his wife Annabella Wilson.
-Marie's father was a Rector at Raheny Parish beginning in 1873 and her mother founded the Mothers' Union in Ireland to promote the well-being of families.
-Her parents' devotion to helping the less fortunate was passed along to Marie.
-Young Marie was guarded, but had a clear interest in missionary work and expressed this interest to her parents and her brother early on in her life.
+Marie Elizabeth Hayes was born on May 17, 1874, at the Glebe House, Raheny, Dublin, Ireland.
+She was the oldest daughter of Canon F.C.
+Hayes and his wife, Annabella Wilson.
+Marie's father was the rector of Raheny Parish from 1873 and her mother founded the Mothers' Union in Ireland to promote the well-being of families.
+Her parents' devotion to helping the less fortunate was passed along to Marie, who was guarded but had a clear interest in missionary work and expressed this interest to her parents and her brother early on in her life.